ixis-victor/samurai/README.md

     - Finish the checking for general module updates.
     - Implement a function that will check samurai has access to the site before saving it.
 If samurai can't access the site - throw an error.
     - Update permissions for the new entity types e.g. Security announcement, Project.
-    - Client pages and security announcement pages need to be panel pages.
-    - Add a core version number to the client entity type so it can be added as a filter in the client view page.
+    - Add a core version number to the site entity type so it can be added as a filter in the site view page.
-    - Send an email to all subscribed users when a security update is available with a list of affected sites.
 - Moderately important things
-    - Utilise views.inc to make the views look and work nicer.
-    - Administrative users should be able to mark project types, or mark them to be ignored in automated security updates.
+    - Administrative users should be able to mark project types, or mark them to be ignored in automated security updates per site.
     - The 'my account' page needs theming.
     - Theme the notification messages.
 - Nice to have which probably won't get done.